zephyrproject-rtos/zephyr/doc/contribute/index.rst

 ==========

-The `uncrustify tool <https://sourceforge.net/projects/uncrustify>`_ can be helpful to quickly reformat your source code to our `Coding Style`_ standards together with a configuration file we've provided:
+The `uncrustify tool <https://sourceforge.net/projects/uncrustify>`_ can be helpful to quickly reformat large amounts of new source code to our `Coding Style`_ standards together with a configuration file we've provided:

 .. code-block:: bash